 - Food additives, enzymes, flavorings, and processing agents, including the sweetener aspartame (such as NutraSweet) and rennet used to make hard cheeses

-Anything, including the soil the food is grown in can have an element of a GMO.
-It is important to know exactly where food comes from, and the environment in which it has been grown or fed.
+Anything, including the soil the food is grown in can retain the element of the GMO.
+It is important to know exactly where food comes from, and the environment in which it has been raised or fed.
 Following the Organic Diet is the only true way to control exposure to genetically modified foods; however applying this to daily life can be very difficult for some parts of the nation.

-Most American food is grown in soil that is deficient in nutrients; therefore the crops do not grow correctly and are vulnerable to diseases because their immune system is compromised.
-Farmers are now forced to cope with a big problem of bugs that invade the crops because the soil lacks the nutrients needed to fight pests which in turn affects the crops nutritional value.
-The plants immune system is compromised by this process and many researchers wonder if people consuming these crops are damaging their own immune system.
+Much American food is grown in soil that is deficient in nutrients; therefore the crops do not grow correctly and are vulnerable to diseases because their immune system is compromised.
+Farmers are now forced to cope with a significant problem of insects invading the plants because the soil lacks the nutrients needed to fight pests which in turn may affect their nutritional value.
+The plants immune system is compromised by this process, and many researchers wonder if people consuming these crops are damaging their own immune system.

-With the development of technology people have decided to use chemicals to kill the bugs eating the crops.
+With the development of technology, the agricultural system has decided to use chemicals to kill the insect eating the plants and weeds.
 Food is sprayed with insecticides and other types of pesticides that threaten the life of the fruit.
-Although debated some scientists report that these chemicals are passed onto people eating the fruit or food.
-While many health experts claim that pesticides are harmless, there is also much evidence claiming the opposite.
+Although debated some scientists report that these chemicals are passed onto people eating the fruit or vegetable.
+While many health experts claim that pesticides are harmless, there is also much evidence arguing the opposite.
 It is a known fact that pesticides in farming or gardening environments can enter the bloodstream if they are inhaled or come into contact with the skin.
 They also can be potentially fatal if swallowed.
 If this is true while the plants are being grown, what is the change process that makes it safe for human consumption?
 Pets, farm animals, and wildlife are particularly vulnerable to the harmful effects of pesticides.
-What does this say about the physical health hazards on humans?
+What does this say about the physical health hazards on humans or the environment?

-A few of the side effects of pesticides include nausea, headaches, vomiting, and dizziness and some can also severely damage the skin, nervous system, and respiratory system.
+A few side effects of pesticides include nausea, headaches, vomiting, and dizziness, and some can also severely damage the skin, nervous system, and respiratory system.
 What are the side effects, even if they are small doses that occur once these substances build up in the body over time?
-We do not know the answer to this question as there are no conclusive studies being performed and no regulation from the FDA.
-It is wise to make informed choices about the meats, fruits and vegetables consumed and is worth time investigating.
+Science does not know the answer to this question because there are no conclusive studies being performed and minimal regulation from the FDA.
+It is wise to make informed choices about the meats, fruits and vegetables consumed and is worth the time investigating.

 - Sweet Bell Peppers

-There is also a group of fruits and vegetables that retain the least amount of pesticides and are relatively safe to eat, despite the fact they have been sprayed with pesticides.
+There is also a group of fruits and vegetables that retain the least amount of pesticides and are relatively safer to eat, despite the fact they have been sprayed with pesticides.

 - Sweet Corn

 The most contaminated produce are the varieties where people eat the skins, like grapes and apples.
-With these food items it is best to choose organic produce because everything about organic produce is grown without the use of synthetic pesticides, except under extremely unusual conditions.
+With these food items, it is best to choose organic produce because everything about organic produce is grown without the use of synthetic pesticides, except under extremely unusual conditions.
 In contrast, the least contaminated foods, things like pineapples and bananas, are foods that are peeled and thus, minimize the amount of pesticides consumed.
-For optimal physical health it is wise to be aware of food choices.
-There is a connection between physical illness and the foods that people consume and this is the health psychology relationship.
+For optimal physical health, it is wise to be aware of food choices.
+There is a connection between physical illness and the foods that people consume, and this is the health psychology relationship.
 For more information read Health Psychology for Everyday Life, the book.